 Scholarium Background and Goals

 In the midst of these challenges, research universities continue to produce tens of thousands of new PhDs each year, even as the number of traditional academic jobs shrinks.
-Partly as a result of this imbalance, the majority of instructors in colleges and universities around the country are no longer tenured or tenure-track, but are instead contingent faculty on short-term contracts.
-Finding an academic job is becoming increasingly difficult, even forbidding, for growing numbers of talented, passionate, and inquisitive young PhD holders.
+As a result, finding an academic job is becoming increasingly difficult, even forbidding, for growing numbers of talented PhD holders.

-This is where Scholarium enters the picture.
-Scholarium is a collaborative venture that provides an alternative venue for the sharing and conveyance of expert academic knowledge beyond the formal university setting.
-We take advantage of a fantastic resource: the growing reserve in the United States of highly trained experts with PhDs who are eager to teach and passionate about their subjects.
+Scholarium is a collaborative venture that provides academics with new venues to introduce their ideas to new audiences outside the formal university setting.
+We take advantage of a fantastic resource: the growing reserve of trained PhDs holders who are eager to teach and passionate about their subjects.
 Our teachers may be professors or postdocs, independent scholars or recent graduates.
-Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge, a love for teaching, and an eagerness for the opportunity to teach classes on the subjects that move them.
+Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge and a love for teaching.